peclarke/repogotchi/README.md

 <img width="800" alt="Screen Shot 2022-08-29 at 11 13 46 am" src="https://user-images.githubusercontent.com/30831649/187104227-e73a1e93-9cc1-4455-85c7-dcdb2592b1b0.png">

 ## Repogotchis
 This is your Repogotchi, your new best friend!
-He's going to help stay motivated and keep committing to your repository.
+He's going to help you stay motivated and keep committing to your repository.
 - Each time you commit, your health Repogotchi's health will increase.
 If health already full, your commits will increase your level experience
 - Come visit yor Repogotchi on our site to increase it's affection.
 He's your best friend after all, come say hello!
 - At different levels, you can get different accessories.
 (Such as the crown at level 3!)